As the owner of a small retail business, you know how important it is to develop marketing campaigns and initiatives that:

 But this is only if the creativity, weirdness and/or edginess of your marketing campaigns goes appreciated by your target audience.

-Conversely, “being creative” just to stand out—without considering how a specific campaign or approach will be received—can often be a recipe for disaster.
-In fact, even some of the largest companies in the world have faced backlash after leaving their creative license unchecked.
+Conversely, “being creative” just to stand out — without considering how a specific campaign or approach will be received — can often be a recipe for disaster.
+In fact, some of the largest companies in the world have faced backlash after leaving their creative license unchecked.

-The point is, while you do want to look for ways to go above and beyond what’s considered “traditional” or “typical” within your industry when creating new marketing initiatives, you still need to develop these initiatives with your audience’s needs and expectations at the front of your mind.
+The point is, while you do want to look for ways to go above and beyond what’s considered “traditional” or “typical” within your industry when creating new marketing initiatives, such as video marketing, you still need to develop these initiatives with your audience’s needs and expectations at the front of your mind.

 3 Creative Marketing Strategies Your Retail Business Should Be Using